lunelis/sensor_fusion/README.md

-Repository of the master thesis ["The Hera framework for fault-tolerant sensor fusion on an Internet of Things network with application to inertial navigation and tracking"](thesis.pdf) by Sébastien Kalbusch and Vincent Verpoten.
+Repository of the master thesis ["Low-cost high-speed sensor fusion with Hera and Grisp"](thesis.pdf) by Lucas Nélis.
-This repository is based on the work of a previous master thesis from Julien Bastin and Guillaume Neirinckx.
+This repository is based on the work of two previous master thesis.
+The first one from Julien Bastin and Guillaume Neirinckx (https://github.com/bastinjul/sensor_fusion) and the second one from Sébastien Kalbusch and Vincent Verpoten (https://github.com/sebkm/sensor_fusion).
-You can find their repository here: https://github.com/bastinjul/sensor_fusion

 # User manual